State Record Fish

 4. Fish must be weighed on a certified scale in the presence of an employee of the Missouri Department of Conservation.

-6. Genetic testing will be performed by the Missouri Department of Conservation when necessary for positive identification at no cost to the applicant.
-Potential record fish may be frozen, but should not be mounted or consumed prior to receipt of a letter confirming the record.
+7. Genetic testing, for positive identification, and x-raying for weight authentication, will be performed by the Missouri Department of Conservation, when necessary, for positive identification at no cost to the applicant.

 Embed Code